Sharing Our Feelings

 - Deaf and mute people mainly use this language.

-Some people are born with the improper structure of limbs, whereas some lose their limbs due to injuries or disease.
+Some people are born with the improper structure of limbs, whereas some lose their limbs due to injuries or disease and they are called physically challenged people.

 - Such people are made to practice routine activities with their artificial limbs.